tari/83pa28d/lesson/day03.md

 just an endless series of numbers to the computer (in fact, it isn't even that), and programs are no exception.
-This is related to an important point of computer science, and I want you to make it your mantra: _"Data is whatever you define it to be"_.
+This is related to an important point of computer science, and I want you to make it your mantra: _"Data is whatever you define it to be"_. **[CAPTAIN CALC EDIT]: Make footnote about opening pictures files with Word, or similar analogy**

 When you run a program, the calculator takes the series of numbers that makes up the program, transfers it to some other place in RAM (to address $9D95 as